Understanding NetBird Posture Checks

 Setting Up Posture Checks

-Setting up posture checks in NetBird is straightforward, you can follow the example in the video below:
+Setting up posture checks in NetBird is straightforward.
+Follow the guide and examples below:

 Log in to your NetBird dashboard and navigate to Access Control > Posture Checks in the left menu.
 Click Create Posture Check or edit an existing one.